devopness/devopness/docs/webhooks/create-incoming-webhook.md

 1. Copy the `Application ID` (`<application_id>`) and `Deploy Pipeline ID` (`<pipeline_id>`) from the application which you want to run pipelines programatically
     > Follow the [Deploy Application using an Incoming Hook](/docs/applications/deploy-application-using-incoming-hook) guide for detailed instructions
-1. In a terminal window, submit a request to Devopness API endpoint `POST /users/login` using your Devopness account email and password
+1. On your local machine, in a terminal window, submit a request to Devopness API endpoint `POST /users/login` using your Devopness account email and password
     ```bash
     curl --request POST \
       --url https://api.devopness.com/users/login \